 NSCLC?

-NSCLC originates in the epithelial cells lining the surfaces of the lungs and is the most common type of lung cancer, accounting for about 80% to 85% of lung cancer cases.
+NSCLC originates in the epithelial cells that line the surfaces of the lungs and is the most common type of lung cancer, accounting for about 80% to 85% of lung cancer cases.

 THE 3 MAIN SUBTYPES OF NSCLC